redhat-performance/jetlag/docs/deploy-sno-quickstart.md

 # vlaned interfaces are for remote worker node clusters only
 bastion_vlaned_interface: ens1f1

+# Used in conjunction with ACM/ZTP disconnected hub clusters (ipv6 only at the moment)
+setup_gogs: false

 # Use in conjunction with ipv6 based clusters
 use_disconnected_registry: false